Extraterrestrial materials: Astrobiology

 Astrobiology is an interdisciplinary scientific field concerned with the origins, early evolution, distribution, and future of life in the universe.
-It involves investigations on the presence of the organic compounds on comets, asteroids, Mars or the moons of the gas giants.
+It involves investigations on the presence of the organic compounds on comets, asteroids, Mars or the moons of the giant planets.
 Several sample-return missions to asteroids and comets are currently in the works with a key interest in astrobiology.
 More samples from asteroids, comets and moons could help determine whether life formed in other astronomical bodies, and if it could have been carried to Earth by meteorites or comets — a process termed panspermia.

 The abundant organic compounds in primitive meteorites and interplanetary dust particles are thought to originate largely in the interstellar medium.
 However, this material may have been modified in the protoplanetary disk and has been modified to varying extents in the asteroidal parent bodies.

 Cosmic dust contains complex organic compounds (amorphous organic solids with a mixed aromatic-aliphatic structure) that can be created naturally by stars and radiation.
 These compounds, in the presence of water and other habitable factors, are thought to have produced and spontaneously assembled the building blocks of life.